ruziniuuuuu/ME5411_project/README.md

 You can simply look through the exported PDF file to check our results.

 ### Characters
-The folder whichs store the processed images from Task 1.
+The folder which stores the processed images from Task 1.

 ### results
 All the figures we used in the report.